 For someone who never expected her sobriety to ‘stick,’ God has opened so many doors.

 I the summer of 2016, I became a Certified Recovery Coach and a North Carolina Certified Peer Support Specialist.
 I’m currently in seminary at a very grace-based college.
 I love learning about the infinite grace of Jesus and the love of the Triune God.
-At nearly 50, I am hoping to get my Bachelor’s degree in substance abuse in a year or two.

 I still have to stay on my toes.
 Life is often so difficult, and our disease will not be taken for granted.
 It’s been a lot of hard work.
 I remember when 24 hours seemed impossible.
 It was done one single day at a time, and still is.